gklrajan/cosmometer/README.md

 # Cosmo-Meter: Cosmic Event Detector

 ## Overview
 **Cosmo-Meter** is an open-source cosmic event detection tool that uses digital camera sensors (CMOS or CCD) to detect **muons, cosmic rays, and other high-energy particle interactions**.
 By analyzing a time series of dark frames, it identifies transient bright pixel events that are likely caused by charged particles passing through the sensor.
-Use at least a 1000 dark images.
-The more, the better.
+Use at least a 10K dark images - images captured in absolute darkness with shutter closed.
+The more images, the better.

 ## What Can It Detect?
 - **Most Likely Detections:**